Liyubov/networks_analysis/README.md

 then we consider networks non-embedded in space, which can be weighted (by weights assigned to links or nodes) or non-weighted (when adjacency matrix has only 0,1 entries), see e.g. notebook *standard_network_analysis_vizzz.ipynb* with standard network analysis

+some of networks visualisations are collected at Imaginary.org open mathematics community, my gallery there https://imaginary.org/gallery/networks-and-the-world

 # network measures for analysis of the degree distribution
 degree distribution is one of the most basic linear characteristics of any network and we can always start with it